MrWolf0/alx-low_level_programming/0x01-variables_if_else_while/README.md

-if else condition and while loop
+if else condition and for loop